[ originally published 06/30/10 | updated 02/15/18 ]

 What have you already accomplished with the Talon?

-My best pass to date is a email@example.com This was running between 22 and 29 psi of boost – boost creeps a little up top.
-My best 60′ so far is a 1.38.
-I need to work on that; 1.2X’s should be in my future, but I guess that’s bench racing, isn’t it?
+My best pass to date is a firstname.lastname@example.org.
+This was running between 22 and 29psi of boost—boost creeps a little up top.
+My best 60-foot time so far is a 1.38.
+I need to work on that.
+1.2X’s should be in my future, but I guess that’s bench racing, isn’t it?

 When giving the car the final once-over before a race, what sort of things are you looking at?
 What are your primary concerns at this point?